How to Get Rid of Japanese Knotweed

 How to cut Japanese knotweed step 2

 This method involves using a spray bottle with a Glyphosate-based herbicide.
-Please make sure to follow the instructions given by the manufacturer.
+Please make sure to follow the instructions given by the manufacturer and to follow COSHH guidelines (Control of Substances Hazardous to Health).
 Sometimes, the manufacturer will suggest using the product undiluted, but in other cases, it will be advised to mix it with water for a 1:1 ratio.

-How to cut the stem of Japanese knotweed step 1
+How to cut the stemp of Japanese knotweed step 1

 You’ll want to cut the stems of the knotweed at a position that is 2-3 inches above the level of the ground.
 As soon as this is done, spray onto the stem that has been cut.
 Give it a week or more prior to moving the treated stems or simply cutting them.